mkrausAi/mkrausAI.github.io/research/01_SciML/02_Overstrength/README.md

 Our proposed framework for design subspace learning establishes a new paradigm for performance-conditioned exploration of design spaces, which is neither an optimisation setting nor a random process.
 Rather, it provides an intuitive and efficient cartography of the vastness of these design spaces.
 Instead of replacing human intuition with predefined, deterministic, quantitative rules, the AI acts as a design collaborator/co-pilot that augments the human designer's intuition on the problem at hand.

 This research provides a variation of CVAEs tailored to forward and inverse design situations.
 We showed the potential of our CVAE in meta-modelling (i) the forward problem by providing a surrogate to estimate more efficiently and quickly design performances given design features, (ii) compression of complex design spaces into continuous, smooth, low-dimensional design subspaces.
 With a forward pass through our CVAE being extremely efficient, it can provide performance conditioned designs in quasi real-time and thus augment human designers by providing instant feedback and proposals during the iterative prototyping phase.
 Furthermore, with analytical derivatives inherently provided in neural networks, we demonstrated that the sensitivity analysis serves as powerful tool for both design optimisation as well as model interpretability.
 The latter is crucial for building trust and achieving wide acceptance of this kind of design augmentation tools in the AEC domain.
 The collected user responses prove our framework possesses the potential to find wide application in industry and research as a co-pilot for conceptual design studies in the AEC domain beyond pedestrian bridges.

+## <a name="sec:WebApp"></a> Web Application
+Now it is turn to try out our neural network overstrength predictors yourself.
+Just follow these steps:
+1)

 <!--
 ## <a name="citation"></a>Citation